viadee/bpmn.ai-patterns/README.md

 ## Group 3: Data Protection and Compliance

+Data protection does not end on the database layer of software architecture.
+It has implications for the application of machine learning methods on the process orchestration level.
 ### GDPR Consent

 According to GPDR Art.
 22 (Lawfulness of automated processing) para.
 1, there is a right of opposition.
 In other words: Consent of individuals may be necessary to process their data for specific purposes.
 Among other potential reasons for the lawfulness of processing, consent should be the normal case.